eclipse-cdt-cloud/cdt-gdb-adapter/README.md

 ## Building

 Build is pretty simple.
-It uses webpack to bundle the adapter into a single gdbDebugAdapter.js file in the out directory.

 ```
 npm install
 npm run build
 ```

+The entry point for the adapter is `out/debugAdapter.js`.